-Formation of 17th LS including women's delineation, education and professional backgrounds of MPs
+Composition of the women force in the 17th Lok Sabha

 397 MPs from national parties

-In India political parties are categorised - 'national parties' and 'state parties'.
+In India, political parties are categorised - 'national parties' and 'state parties'.
 According to an analysis by PRS Legislative Research, 397 out of the 542 MPs come from national parties.
 These include 52 from the Congress and 22 from the Trinamool Congress, among others.

 Dramatic increase in number of MPs with pending criminal cases